geek-ai/Texygen/docs/evaluation.md

 * epoch 1-80: pretrain process

 * epoch 81-181: adversarial training process
-  - gsGAN has no pretrain process
+  - gsGAN has no pretrain process, and is not suitable for real data training

 NLL Loss on Oracle (the lower the better):